Epsilon User's Manual and Reference >

 |Complete this word by scanning the buffer. ||Ctrl-<Down>|

 This command scans the buffer after point, and copies the next word to

-word after that, etc. Whenever Epsilon pulls in a word, it replaces
+after that, etc. Whenever Epsilon pulls in a word, it replaces any

-any previously pulled-in word.
-If you like the word that has been
+previously pulled-in word.
+If you like the word that has been pulled

-pulled in, you do not need to do anything special to accept
+in, you do not need to do anything special to accept it--Epsilon

-it--Epsilon resumes normal editing when you type any key except for
+resumes normal editing when you type any key except for the few

-the few special keys reserved by this command.
-Type Ctrl-G to erase
+special keys reserved by this command.
+Type Ctrl-g to erase the

 If a portion of a word immediately precedes point, that subword

 becomes a filter for pulled-in words.
 For example, suppose you start